What You Really Need To Know About Your Suppliers – And Why

 This is an example of a specific industry, however, there are other regulatory developments that apply to all organizations, and it is vital they understand their responsibilities and take action.
 Having effective visibility of the supply base and the appropriate level of knowledge around specific suppliers is an absolutely fundamental element of this essential regulatory compliance and cannot be ignored.

 New regulations and laws have been driven by several trends in the economy and have affected all kinds of businesses in different industries.
 More regulations and laws are yet still to be introduced.
 The reputational and operational risks have made organizations realize that they must ensure supplier information processes, systems and policies are, at a minimum, adequate.

 The foundation upon which all supplier-related information can be built and which will enable this is Supplier Master Data.
 Ensuring that the right information is gathered at the beginning of the relationship, then further relevant information is added where necessary, all in a structured, controlled manner, and continuously kept up to date, must be the goal for organizations.
 To enable this, the right systems, policies and processes for Supplier Master Data Management must be established.

-For more detail relating to this topic, a full whitepaper on the importance of understanding suppliers, in partnership with Spend Matters, can be found here.
+For more detail relating to this topic, read our full whitepaper in partnership with Spend Matters on the importance of understanding suppliers.

 Article updated February 2022